blynkkk/blynkkk.github.io/Widgets.md

 ###Push Notifications

 Push Notification widget allows you to send push notification from your hardware to your device.
 Currently it also contains 2 additional options :

-- "Notify when hardware offline" - you will get push notification in case your hardware went offline.
+- **Notify when hardware offline** - you will get push notification in case your hardware went offline.
+- **Offline Ignore Period** - defines how long hardware could be offline (after it went offline) before sending notification.
+In case period is exceeded - "hardware offline" notification will be send.
+You will get no notification in case hardware was reconnected within specified period.
-- "Priority" - high priority gives more chances that your message will be delivered without any delays.
+- **Priority** high priority gives more chances that your message will be delivered without any delays.
 See detailed explanation [here](https://developers.google.com/cloud-messaging/concept-options#setting-the-priority-of-a-message).

 **WARNING** : high priority contributes more to battery drain compared to normal priority messages.